vues3/vues3/README.md

 bun install

-# if you want spa application
+# if you want a spa application
 bun run build
-# if you want native application
+# if you want a native application
 bun run build:electron
 ```